 In practice, the Zenfone 8 is the best small Android phone you can get, hands-down.
 While it can't quite keep up with the Pixel 5 in terms of the camera, it runs laps around anything else that isn't an iPhone in this category.
 That's not to say that it can't take good pictures, quite the opposite.

 Asus knocked it out of the park here and the price is something else awesome about this phone.
-We're still waiting to hear full news on availability, but we hope to see Asus make a concerted effort to push the Zenfone 8.
 It's truly a wonderful phone.

 Read our full Asus Zenfone 8 review.